• Skip to primary navigation

 Can this baked mac and cheese be frozen?

 Yes, this southern baked mac and cheese freezes very well!
 Just cool the mac and cheese completely, cover tightly with plastic wrap and foil, and freeze for up to 2 months.
 Allow to thaw, still wrapped, in the fridge before baking as usual.
 I actually use this method to make my mac and cheese ahead of time for most Thanksgivings!
+You can also freeze leftovers in an airtight container for up to two months.

-close up of southern baked mac and cheese
+Spoon scooping southern baked mac and cheese.

 More Holiday Recipes You'll Love

-Print Pin Recipe Rate Recipe
+Print Pin Recipe Rate Recipe Save RecipeSaved!

-Prep Time: 10 minutes
+Prep Time: 10 minutes minutes

-Cook Time: 1 hour 10 minutes
+Cook Time: 35 minutes minutes

-Total Time: 1 hour 20 minutes
+Total Time: 1 hour hour 20 minutes minutes

 Course: Main Course, Side Dish